William Robert Bousfield: Personal life

 In 1879 he married Florence Kelly of Shanklin, Isle of Wight.
-Their sons included Paul Bousfield, a specialist in nervous diseases; and John Keith Bousfield (1893–1945), an army officer, businessman, and member of the Legislative Council of Hong Kong.
+His son Paul Bousfield, was a specialist in nervous diseases who graduated MRCS, LRCP from St Bartholomew's Hospital.
+His other son John Keith Bousfield (1893–1945), was an army officer, businessman and member of the Legislative Council of Hong Kong.

-W. R. Bousfield died in Ottery St Mary in July 1943, aged 89.
+Bousfield died in Ottery St Mary in July 1943, aged 89.